 CHILDREN’S DIVISION (Unit 1) | Ages 6-8

 The Children’s Division offers dance classes for ages 6 through 10, forming the backbone of dance education at CBA.
-The Academy’s curriculum is based on the National Training Curriculum of the American Ballet Theatre and all classes are guided by CBA Principal Sara Jansen Clayborne.
+The Academy’s curriculum is based on the National Training Curriculum of the American Ballet Theatre.
 Students will explore a large variety of classical ballet terminology, enabling them to adapt to all styles and techniques of dance.
 Ballet classes also teach students discipline and classroom etiquette while increasing their ability to work on their own and in groups.
 All dancers will work towards building flexibility, strength, musicality, coordination, concentration, and communication of expression through movement.
 Additional classes in Hip Hop, Jazz, Modern, Tap, and Musical Theatre round out the curriculum, providing creative outlet to students interested in multiple styles of dance.

 Children’s Division Classes (Unit 1): Storybook Ballet (6-7 yrs, 7-8 yrs), Hip Hop Dance Mix (6-8 yrs), Ballet/Tap (6-8)